MavAayush/mrd-detection-flow/Results/README.md

 ## Right Plot → To focus only on cells having MSE > Threshold

+`To compare how similar the patient’s MSE distribution is to the healthy (baseline) distribution for the cells whose MSE value > Threshold.`

 - X-axis : MSE > threshold  → Only those cells with high reconstruction error.
 - Y-axis : Density → Normalized frequency (not raw count).
 Area under the entire curve sums to 1.
 - Green bars : → Distribution of high error cells from healthy baseline.
 Typically very small.